termux/termux-app/README.md

 In the following paragraphs, *"bootstrap"* refers to the minimal packages that are shipped with the `termux-app` itself to start a working shell environment.
 Its zips are built and released [here](https://github.com/termux/termux-packages/releases).

 ### F-Droid

-Termux application can be obtained from `F-Droid` from [here](https://f-droid.org/en/packages/com.termux/).
+For people who dont know [f-droid](https://www.f-droid.org/) is an application market which have the [latest version of termux](https://f-droid.org/en/packages/com.termux/) here.

 It usually takes a few days (or even a week or more) for updates to be available on `F-Droid` once an update has been released on `Github`.
 The `F-Droid` releases are built and published by `F-Droid` once they [detect](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/com.termux.yml) a new `Github` release.
 The Termux maintainers **do not** have any control over the building and publishing of the Termux apps on `F-Droid`.
 Moreover, the Termux maintainers also do not have access to the APK signing keys of `F-Droid` releases, so we cannot release an APK ourselves on `Github` that would be compatible with `F-Droid` releases.

 Only a universal APK is released, which will work on all supported architectures.
 The APK and bootstrap installation size will be `~180MB`. `F-Droid` does [not support](https://github.com/termux/termux-app/pull/1904) architecture specific APKs.